Sooty (2011 TV series): Series 3 (2018)

 On 15 April 2018, the official Sooty Twitter account announced that a third series had been greenlit.
 The series was filmed in June 2018 over a two-week period and began airing in September of the same year.
 This series airs on ITVBe's LittleBe programming strand instead of on CITV.

 Special (2022)

-On February 21, 2022, a special episode was produced to promote the upcoming "Sooty Land" theme park area at Crealy Theme Park, which opens in May 2022.
+On 21 February 2022, a special episode was produced to promote the upcoming "Sooty Land" theme park area at Crealy Theme Park & Resort, which opened on 28 May 2022.

+Fun to Learn Specials (2015)

+A pair of 2 educational specials exclusive to DVD.
+They were made in partnership with Redan Publishing and released across Spring 2015.
+It is officially branded with their "Fun to Learn" magazine.
+Each release came with a selection of episodes from the main series as extras.

+International Broadcast

+In October 2014, BBC Worldwide was appointed the licensor for the series in Australia and New Zealand.

 Home media

+Region 2 DVDs have been released in the United Kingdom by Abbey Home Media.

 Planned movie

 A movie based on the series is due to be released in the future.
 The logline is, "Soo has been kidnapped by an evil showbiz impresario who will pull every trick in the book to turn her into a global superstar and Sooty and Sweep need her back."
 Brenda Longman announced in a Q&A with fans, that it is in pre–production, but she is not sure of a release date.